 Subproperty of: E89 Propositional Object.
-P67 refers to (is referred to by): E1 CRM Entity the CRM hierarchy.
-This property is intended for cases where a reference is regarded as being of a documentary character, in the scholarly or scientific sense.
+P67 refers to (is referred to by): E1 CRM Entity the British Museum catalogue (E31) documents the British Museum's Collection (E78)

 Scope note: This property describes the CRM Entities documented by instances of E31 Document.